 - Freephone nurse-led helpline offers information, support and a listening ear to anyone affected by brain injury, including brain injury survivors themselves and carers.
 You can contact the helpline with questions you may have at this stage, or even if you just need to talk to someone about how you are feeling. - Emergency Fund provides one-off small grants to help brain injury survivors and their families cope with the financial implications of brain injury.
-The Emergency Fund is often used by families to help with the costs of overnight accommodation and travelling to hospital to visit their loved one. - I'm Calling about Chris a Headway website designed to help with keeping family and friends updated on the progress of a loved one after brain injury. - Support groups and branches across the UK offering local support to people affected by brain injury, including carers.
-You can check what services your nearest group or branch offers and get their contact details by visiting www.headway.org.uk/supporting-you/in-your-area.
-Alternatively, our helpline can help you to find your nearest group/branch.
+The Emergency Fund is often used by families to help with the costs of overnight accommodation and travelling to hospital to visit their loved one.

-- Publications freely downloadable range of publications, offering information and guidance on various issues relating to brain injury. - Online communities a range of online communities offering information and support from others who have been affected by brain injury, including carers.
+- Independent charities and volunteer-led branches across the UK - offering local support to people affected by brain injury, including carers.
+You can check what services your nearest charity or branch offers and get their contact details by visiting www.headway.org.uk/supporting-you/in-your-area.
+Alternatively, our helpline can help you to find your nearest Headway. - Publications freely downloadable range of publications, offering information and guidance on various issues relating to brain injury. - Online communities a range of online communities offering information and support from others who have been affected by brain injury, including carers.